-the keyboard printed circuit board solves that.
-While you have the case open, you may also like to add a Clear key.
+the keyboard printed circuit cassette recorder.
+However, board solves that.
+While you have no such control over have the case open, you may also like to add a Clear key.

 The built-in cassette is the other problem.
-Since there is no volume control, you may encounter tapes that will not load reliably.
+Since there is no cassette recorder.
+However, you have no such control over System tapes.
+Dick Smith's technical director, Jim Rowe, suggested adding a change-over switch, and this modificavolume control, you may encounter tapes that will not load reliably.
 If they are in Basic there is no problem.
-Use CLOAD#-2, and an external cassette recorder.
-However, you have no such control over System tapes.
-Dick Smith's technical director, Jim Rowe, suggested adding a changeover switch, and this modification works fine.
+Use tion works fine.